Aguero, Neymar and Pogba..footballers who took their COD skills to the next level

 - 'Salah never has a day off!' - Adrian pays tribute to Liverpool's record-breaking machine

+Emiliano Martinez, recently crowned Copa America champion with Argentina, revealed that he opted for a PS time before the decisive match.
+That’s how vital esports became in footballers’ lives: “Before the final with Brazil I played Call of Duty, the truth is that every night I play on the PlayStation.
+Two hours”

-Martinez is a player among a big list of football gamers who enjoys Call of Duty on particular
+Martinez is just one player amongst a big list of footballers who enjoys Call of Duty.
+Some of his colleagues are equally as versed in the FPS arts:

 Sergio Aguero

-The ex-Manchester City and current FC Barcelona player isn’t your typical gamer, he is extremely involved in his gaming world and shows off his CoD skills via online streaming
+The ex-Manchester City and current FC Barcelona player isn’t just your typical gamer, he is extremely involved in his gaming world and shows off his Call of Duty skills via online streaming

 Neymar

-Back in 2018, Neymar missed Ballon d’Or ceremony so he can stream his CoD game on Twitch, The Brazilian invited his friends Thiago Silva and Marquinhos to team up with him while the whole world was able to watch them play in real time.
+Back in 2018, Neymar missed the Ballon d’Or ceremony so he can stream his Call of Duty game on Twitch, The Brazilian invited his friends Thiago Silva and Marquinhos to team up with him while the whole world was able to watch them play in real time.

 Paul Pogba

-The French midfielder took his CoD game to the next level by announcing his partnership with Call of Duty: Warzone back in the summer of 2020
+The French midfielder took his Call of Duty game to the next level by announcing his partnership with Call of Duty: Warzone back in the summer of 2020

 Dani Carvajal

-The Spanish right back is one of the high-profile fans of CoD, he became a brand ambassador in 2019
+The Spanish right back is one of the many high-profile fans of Call of Duty , he became a brand ambassador in the last couple of years

 “I usually play a few games to free myself a little from the pressure of football training”